icecream17/Stuff/writing/walk.md

 are holding a rope.
 If the friend stands still like a wall, you can pull yourself forward towards your friend.
 Does roller blading count as walking?
 Hmm.

-For example, say you reflect your movement by bouncing on the bouncy castle wall or something.
+For example, say you reflect your movement by bouncing on a bouncy castle wall or something.
 The impulse is:

 $$\vec{J} = \Delta \vec{p} = \vec{p}_f - \vec{p}_i = {-m\vec{f}} - m\vec{f} = {-2m\vec{f}} = {-2\vec{p}_i}$$